Ananthsagar02/React/Readme.md

 - Reconciliation - A high-level description of React's reconciliation algorithm.

 # Rendering component

 - it will call the component or function

 # loads --> Render --> API --> Render

-# React
+# Routing